JeyRunner/tuda-typst-templates/templates_examples/tudaexercise/main.typ

   sheetnumber: 0 // The current sheetnumber
 )
 ```
 The options can also be left empty.
-Then their correspondig item will not appear.
+Then their corresponding item will not appear.

 You might notice that there also is a `header_title` option.
 This option is not currently used as headlines are not yet implemented.